kmihov/Scale-Model-Shop/README.md

 # Scale-Model-Shop
-A project made for training pourposes
+A project made for training porposes